 The Oxford vaccine is (by far) leapfrogging other vaccine in development.
 Why?
 It is based on the type of technology used.
 Specifically, messenger RNA (mRNA).
 In this video, I explain why mRNA vaccines are better, faster and safer than traditional approaches.

 I’m not alone in my optimism.
-The University of Oxford and its partner, pharma giant AstraZeneca received $1.2 from the White House early in the pandemic.
-Quite simply, mRNA vaccines were the only available technology to fast-track widespread immunity.
+For example, the University of Oxford and its partner, pharma giant AstraZeneca received $1.2 from the White House early in the pandemic.
+What’s more, mRNA vaccines were the only available technology to fast-track widespread immunity.
 Therefore, the end of the COVID-19 pandemic depends on this approach.

 Testing has been moving at unprecedented speed

 Earlier this year, the Oxford tested the vaccine on 25 rhesus monkeys.
 They received (“challenged”) large doses of the COVID-19 virus.
 Every animal showed viral immunity.
 Between April and May 2020, 1,077 humans between 18-55 years old were vaccinated.
 Those results (published yesterday, July 20, 2020) showed no serious side effects and strong immunity.
 Furthermore, T-cell responses in the vaccinated subjects proved effective in attacking already infected cells.
 As of July 21, 2020, over 10,000 subjects in the U.K. have been vaccinated.
 Within the next few weeks, 30,000 subjects in the United States will receive the vaccine.

 A concern (now allayed) was how to get the vaccine into the subjects.
 Oxford used a common cold virus (adenovirus) to insert the mRNA into subjects.
 Some worried that a reaction to the cold virus would cause side effects (reference).
 This did not turn out to be the case.
 In fact, the mild reactions to the vaccine (typical in all vaccines) lessened on a second, booster dose.

 The end date of COVID-19?